biopython/biopython/Doc/doc.rst

 frameshift events lie.
 Other options available for ``codonalign.build`` includes ``anchor_len`` (default 10) and ``max_score`` (maximum tolerance of unexpected events, default 10).
-You may want to refer the Biopython build-in help to get more information about these options.
+You may want to refer the Biopython built-in help to get more information about these options.

 Now let’s look at a real example of building codon alignment.
 Here we will use epidermal growth factor (EGFR) gene to demonstrate how to